graninas/automatic-whitebox-testing-showcase/README.md

   }
 ```

 The interpreter works in either of three modes.
 There can be another runtime operational data such as current DB connections, options, variables, that is needed by the interpreter.
-The Runtime type is a good place to keep this data (if you don’t want to use Reader or State):
+The `Runtime` type is a good place to keep this data (if you don’t want to use `ReaderT` or `StateT`):

 ```haskell
 data Runtime = Runtime